Aging

 (800)472-8478

-The National Shingles Foundations is a non-profit public charity, providing information and raises funds for research on the varicella-zoster virus, which causes chickenpox, shingles and post-herpetic neuralgia (PHN).
+The National Shingles Foundation is a nonprofit public charity that provides information and raises funds for research on the varicella-zoster virus, which causes chickenpox, shingles, and post-herpetic neuralgia (PHN).

 Sleeping Problems